Will O'Neill (politician)

-Will O'Neill (born October 21, 1983) is the former Mayor of the City of Newport Beach and Chair of the San Joaquin Hills Transportation Corridor Agency.
+Will O'Neill (born October 21, 1983) is the current chairman of the Orange County Republican Party.
+He is the former Mayor of the City of Newport Beach and former chair of the San Joaquin Hills Transportation Corridor Agency.

 Life and career

-He grew up in the Central Valley community of Fresno.
-He graduated from Stanford University (B.A.
-History) where he lettered on the track and field team.
-He then graduated from U.C.
-Hastings College of the Law (J.D.).
+O’Neill grew up in the Central Valley community of Fresno.
+At Stanford University he graduated with a bachelor's degree in history, and competed with the track and field team.
+O'Neill later studied for a Juris Doctor degree at the U.C.
+Hastings College of the Law.
 He has served on the U.C.
-Hastings Board of Governors, most recently as President during the 2016/2017 term.
+Hastings Board of Governors, most recently as President during 2016-2017.